 — For 23 years, Susan Boyle waited for fame to find her — and when it did, the impact was “like a giant demolition ball.”

-Relaxed and seeming as at ease with herself as she has been since her remarkable voice catapulted her from obscurity to international sensation on “Britain’s Got Talent,” Boyle told NBC News’ Meredith Vieira about the shock of becoming a star.
-She also spoke about how pleased her mother would have been to see her amazing talent recognized by the world.
+Relaxed and seeming as at ease with herself as she has been since her remarkable voice catapulted her from obscurity to international sensation on “Britain’s Got Talent,” Boyle gave NBC News’ Meredith Vieira an exclusive interview.
+She spoke about the shock of becoming a star, and how pleased her mother would have been to see her amazing talent recognized by the world.

 ‘I brush up well’